-We’re often contacted by aspiring sports bettors who are struggling to make money and want the advice of ours.
-Most of them have fallen into the trap of over complicating things, so we know EXACTLY what advice we have to give them.
+We are often contacted by aspiring sports bettors that are struggling to make money and want our advice.
+Many of them have fallen into the trap of over complicating things, so we know EXACTLY what advice we have to offer them.

 Keep.
 It.
 Simple.

-Honestly, this is one of the most important pieces of advice we have to offer.
-A lot of people believe that the only way to beat the bookmakers is to make use of strategies and systems which are super complex, but they’re WRONG.
+Honestly, this is among the most valuable pieces of advice we have to offer.
+So many individuals think that the only way to beat the bookmakers is actually to make use of strategies and systems that are super complex, but they’re WRONG.

-Yes, you’ll most likely need to use advanced strategies in case you want to make SERIOUS money.
-That can and must be your long term goal, but when just starting out any type of profit is actually worth celebrating.
+Yes, you’ll probably need to use advanced strategies if you wish to make SERIOUS money.
+That can and should be the long term goal of yours, but when just starting out any style of profit is actually well worth celebrating.
 Small profits can be achieved through simple strategies.
-Once you consistently start making small profits, you can see what adjustments need to be made to bring it to the next level.
+Once you consistently start making small profits, you are able to see what adjustments have to be made to bring it to the next level.

-For now, we will focus in on the wide range of simple betting strategies that will improve your overall chances of making money.
+For now, we’ll focus in on the wide choice of simple betting strategies that can enhance the overall chances of yours of making money.
 We’ve detailed probably the best ones below.
-None of these’re perfect, and they’re all limited to some extent.
-Still, they are best to use while you are still learning and developing your betting skills.
+None of these are perfect, and they’re all limited to some extent.
+Nevertheless, they’re ideal to use while you are still learning and developing your betting skills.

-As you gain more knowledge and experience, you’ll most likely have the ability to adapt these strategies and make them even more effective.
+As you gain experience and knowledge more, you will probably have the ability to adapt these techniques and make them even more effective.
 For now, though, just focus on keeping it simple.

-Betting 2 % or Less of Your Bankroll
+Betting two % or even Less of Your Bankroll

-A typical scenario for casual gamblers is to enter the casino with around $200 dollars and make bets between $10 and twenty five dolars.
+A typical scenario for casual gamblers is actually to walk into the casino with around $200 dollars and make bets between $10 and $25.

-This seems harmless in theory, if you are gambling with expendable income.
+This seems harmless in theory, in case you are gambling with expendable income.
 But the trouble is actually you are very likely to run out of money this way.

-One good idea that comes from sports betting is only risking two % or even less of your bankroll on any given wager.
+One good idea that comes from sports betting is only risking 2 % or even less of your bankroll on any given wager.

-Professional and serious amateur sports bettors do this to minimize their short term risk.
-But you can truly apply this system to any casino game.
+Professional and serious amateur sports bettors do this to minimize the short term risk of theirs.
+But you are able to truly apply this system to any casino game.

 The Martingale betting strategy has 2 things going for it: